 Consumer Confidence Report (CCR)

-To help keep people informed of the quality of their drinking water, type 1 community public water supplies are required to release an annual Consumer Confidence Report (CCR) no later than July 1 each year.
+To help inform people of the quality of their drinking water, type 1 community public water supplies are required to release an annual Consumer Confidence Report (CCR) by July 1 each year.
 The CCR provides information specific to your drinking water system, such as:

-- The source of the drinking water (lake, river, or groundwater).
+- The source of drinking water (lake, river or groundwater).

 - Results for regulated contaminants found in the drinking water.

-- Potential health effects associated with any contaminants found that violate an EPA or State health standard and information on how to reduce exposure.
+- Information on any regulated contaminants found and how to reduce exposure.

 How are CCRs Provided?